opulo-inc/lumenpnp/doc/content/en/docs/mechanical-assembly/populating-staging-plate/index.md

 3. Wrap the red wire around the left lead as shown in the image below.
 Wrap the black wire around the right lead.
   {{< container-image path="images/wires wrapped around leads.JPG" alt="Red wire wrapped around the left lead, black wire warped around the right lead" >}}

 4. Solder both wires to the pump leads.
+The polarity does not matter.
   {{< container-image path="images/wire soldered.JPG" alt="Wire soldered to the pump" >}}

 5. Slip the heat shrink over the solder joints and motor lead.
 Use a hot air gun, lighter, or other heat source to shrink the heatshrink.